ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 	Use slow route-finding.

 were all ineffectual in v10 due to linking errors.

+## Deprecation of old inline notation

+The ability to write old-style `(- ... -)` definitions will go, but in two stages.

+(a) In the first build shipping with IE-0018, all definitions in these forms will continue to work as before:

+	Constant NAME;
+	Constant NAME = VALUE;
+	Constant NAME = {N};
+	Constant NAME = {N} + VALUE;
+	Constant NAME = VALUE*{N};
+	Constant NAME = {N}*VALUE;

+where `VALUE` is a literal non-negative number 0, 1, 2, 3, ...
+Any definition
+not in this form (up to white space) will be rejected with a problem message.

+Note that in Zed Lopez's search of the existing extension base, every known use of this notation falls into these categories, so that none of those extensions should cease to work because of IE-0018.

+(b) Nevertheless, even these simple uses of `... translates as (- ... -)` are now deprecated.
+Any use of them with `no deprecated features` enabled will throw a problem message.
+The documentation in "Writing with Inform" will always use new-style use option declarations, and will only note the old syntax to advise against its use.

+(c) In some later major version of Inform, they will be withdrawn entirely, and this interim support will be removed.

 ## A note on conditional compilation in the built-in kits